 Green coloured algae are the most common type.
 These indicate good water quality.
-Green algae are considered as “good” algae, but their growth should be kept under control so they won’t deprive the fishes of nutrients.
+Green algae are considered as “good” algae but their growth should be kept under control so they won’t deprive the fish of nutrients.
 Some aquarists let green algae thrive to serve as a dietary source for their fish.

 There is a type of green algae that grows quickly; it can turn the aquarium water green and murky.
 High light levels are conducive for their growth.
 This type of algae is good for raising brine shrimps.

 Blue-green algae have a similar appearance with green algae but unlike green algae, blue-green algae indicate poor water conditions.
 They are actually not a plant species, but rather cyanobacteria.

 They usually grow in sheets and emit a musky odour.
 They indicate excess light, high amounts of organic waste and phosphate in the aquarium water.

 If neglected, they can form a thick layer of foam.
 Overfeeding and poor aquarium maintenance also contribute to their growth.
 Cyanobacteria can also appear black and brown.

 Brown and Red Aquarium Algae